 - “Everything has to be perfect.”

 People want to belong and feel connected during the holidays.
 This desire can be so strong that we overextend ourselves emotionally, physically and financially.
+This could be why holidays are stressing you out.
 Examples of this include the following:

 - Spending money to travel to be with family/loved one(s) with limited finances